Healthy Homes Assessment Pakipaki

 Insulation Pakipaki

-Underfloor and ceiling insulation is a requirement to all rental homes since July 1, 2019.
-Property managers and landlords have to ensure that the insulation is in line with standards that are in line with the latest quality.
-In some cases, old ceiling insulation as well as insulation within the sub floor space might need to be topped up or replaced.
+Underfloor and ceiling insulation is mandatory for all rent houses as of July 1st, 2019.
+Property managers and landlords have to make sure that the insulation is in line with standards that are in line with the latest quality.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space may need to be added or replaced.

-A well-insulated property can help control condensation and lower the chance of mould and dampness, and will also make more easy for the house to keep the heat.
+A properly insulated home will reduce the risk of condensation and lower the chance of mould and damp, and it will make it easier to the home to keep warmth.

-The "R" refers to thermal resistance, and is a measure of how well the insulation can withstand heat flow.
-The greater the R-value, the higher the standard of insulation.
+The "R" signifies thermal resistance and it is a measurement of how well the insulation withstands heat flow.
+The higher the R-value, the higher the standard of insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3